 After the first Gulf War, as the bloody offensive against the Kurds mired deeper, she fled to Turkey.
 That was very shortly after she had become disillusioned with the human rights situation and political and social degradation of her birth country.
 Because of her peace activism and political affiliations, she applied for political asylum in Denmark, where she relocated at the beginning of 1990s.

 In Denmark, she learned Danish in record time and dedicated lots of her time volunteering for Amnesty International (1994 – 2007).
-In the early 90′s, she attended the DTU University and focused her research on a genome-sequencing project that dealt with examining the biological function of newly discovered genes.
+In the early 90’s, she attended a distinguished Danish university and focused her research on a genome-sequencing project that dealt with examining the biological function of newly discovered genes.
 Even as she worked in the laboratory long past dinnertime, sometimes into the early hours of the morning, a fraction of her time was devoted to protecting and promoting human rights by monitoring, advocating, lobbying, and taking solidarity actions.
-Towards the end of the 1990, she graduated, earning a master’s degree in genetics and genomics.
-Soon after, she served as a researcher in human genetics and inherited diseases at the Danish Royal Hospital, the largest hospital in Denmark and a leading university hospital in Northern Europe.
-She has also studied global health and cancer epidemiology, obtained a PhD degree, and has published several medical textbooks and research articles.

-Dr. Akrawi is one of Internet’s first prominent bloggers specialising in the MENA region.
-She knew how to harness the power of the internet to address effectivielly vital issues of human rights, peace, freedom of expression, women’s empowerment, international understanding, leadership, governance, and environmental and health issues.
+Widad is one of Internet’s first prominent bloggers specialising in the MENA region.
+She knew how to harness the power of the internet to address effectively vital issues of human rights, peace, freedom of expression, women’s empowerment, international understanding, leadership, governance, and environmental and health issues.

-Shortly after her arrival to Denmark, she launched urgent actions, wrote articles for Arabic (e.g., al-nnas, ahewar, al-nnas, droob), Danish and Kurdish (e.g., Kaniya-spi, yek-dem, welate-me, kaniya-spi) print and online (e.g., hekar.net, musanadah.com, thefreesyria.com) newspapers, gave seminars (e.g., ArtPeople, Culture House), and took part in panel discussions on topics, such as human rights, women’s rights, international conventions, and the duality of peace and war.
-While reflecting on the challenges faced on the ground, she remained optimistic about the high level of engagment observed.
+Shortly after her arrival to Denmark, she launched urgent actions, wrote articles for Arabic (e.g., al-nnas, ahewar, al-nnas, droob), Danish and Kurdish (e.g., Kaniya-spi, yek-dem, welate-me, kaniya-spi) print and online (e.g., hekar.net, musanadah.com, thefreesyria.com) newspapers, gave seminars (e.g., Culture House), and took part in panel discussions on topics, such as human rights, women’s rights, international conventions, and the duality of peace and war.
+While reflecting on the challenges faced on the ground, she remained optimistic about the high level of engagement observed.
 Consequently, she was able to mobilise civil society activists significantly, which led to increased participation in politics and human rights dialogues.
 In 2005, she was voted the MENA region’s most prominent blogger (elected among Arabic-speaking bloggers from around the world).
 She conferred the title of “Queen” blogger for two executive years until she officially resigned.
-In June 2006, she successfully developed an Arabic blog (controlarmsblog) for Amnesty International, in which she published some of the photos taken in the first regional conference on a possible Arms Trade Treaty and highlighted the importance of having an effective and a legally-binding Treaty.
-Three months earlier, the Web Team and the International Secretariat of Amnesty International thanked her for her efforts in support of Amnesty’s campaigns, in particular her “valuable work in judging the short stories competition.”
+In summer 2006, she successfully developed a blog for Amnesty International on control arms, where some photos of the first regional conference on a possible Arms Trade Treaty were published.
+The goal was to highlight the importance of having an effective and a legally-binding treaty on arms trade.
+The Web Team and the International Secretariat of Amnesty International thanked Widad for her efforts in support of Amnesty’s campaigns, in particular her “valuable work in judging the short stories competition.”